-- convicted (or adjudicated a “youthful offender” or “delinquent child”) of any of the following either in Massachusetts or in another state:
+- has not been convicted (or adjudicated a “youthful offender” or “delinquent child”) of any of the following either in Massachusetts or in another state:

-- has been committed to a hospital/institution for mental illness, alcohol or substance abuse (unless after 5 years from the date of the confinement, the applicant submits an affidavit of a licensed physician or clinical psychologist to say the person’s condition is not one that should prevent firearm possession);
+- has not been committed to a hospital/institution for mental illness, alcohol, or substance abuse (unless after five years from the date of the confinement, the applicant submits an affidavit of a licensed physician or clinical psychologist to say that the person’s condition is not one that should prevent firearm possession);

-- was committed to treatment by a court due to being a drug addict or alcoholic;
+- has not been committed to treatment by a court due to being a drug addict or alcoholic;

-- is currently subject to an order for suspension and surrender of firearms license as part of a temporary or ex parte abuse prevention order or is subject to a final abuse prevention order issued in Massachusetts or another state; or
+- is not currently subject to an order for suspension and surrender of firearms license as part of a temporary or ex parte abuse prevention order or is not subject to a final abuse prevention order issued in Massachusetts or another state;

-- has been discharged from the armed forces of the United States under dishonorable conditions;
+- has not been discharged from the armed forces of the United States under dishonorable conditions;

-- is subject to an outstanding arrest warrant.*
+- is not subject to an outstanding arrest warrant.1